 The Rules Committee continuously reviews the rules in light of national and overseas developments.
 It monitors Australian and United Kingdom reports and reforms to identify areas where New Zealand could adopt or adapt ideas.

 The review process is a perpetual one.
 The following information is intended to provide an update of the current projects occupying the Rules Committee, although the list is not exhaustive.
 The Committee welcomes comments and inquiries from the profession and the public about existing projects or other concerns relating to procedural rules which it is thought should be brought to the Committee’s attention.

 The Committee is also reviewing the Criminal Procedure Rules 2013.
-To this end, the Committee has formed a Criminal Rules Subcommittee to monitor the Criminal Procedure Rules 2012.
-A copy of the subcommittee minutes from the meeting held on 8 October 2013 can be accessed here.
+To this end, the Committee has formed a Criminal Rules Sub-Committee to monitor the Criminal Procedure Rules 2012.
+The membership and minutes of the Criminal Rules Sub-Committee can be found here.

 The Committee welcomes feedback on any of these or other issues relating to rules relating to the practice and procedure of the Courts.
 Please direct any comments to the Clerk.